Home » 7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)

 Parrots also produce vitamin D3 precursors on their exposed skin (the feet, around the eyes, and legs).

-It’s recommended that caged birds are given direct sun exposure.
-Part of the cage should be in direct sunlight, while the rest should be in the shade so the bird has a cooler place to retreat.
+We recommend that caged birds be given direct sun exposure.
+Part of the cage should be in direct sunlight, while the rest should be in the shade so the parrot can retreat.

 Putting a cage beside the window is ineffective because short-wavelength UV rays can’t penetrate glass.